mlflow/mlflow/docs/source/R-api.rst

 List Experiments
 ================

-Get a list of all experiments.
+Gets a list of all experiments.

 .. code:: r